slateci/slateci.github.io/technology/index.md

 	</div>
 	<div class="col-10">
 		<p>
-			<a href="https://sylabs.io/docs/">Singularity</a> can be run in place of Docker as the container run-time environment within SLATE.
-The application catalog, created with Docker and HELM, runs seamlessly on SLATE with Singularity.
+		<a href="https://sylabs.io/singularity">Singularity</a> can be run in place of Docker as an alternative container run-time environment for Kubernetes.
+Singularity adds additional security and features that have made it popular in many environments including HPC.
+To learn more about running a Kubernetes cluster with Singularity checkout our recent blog post: <a href="/blog/kubernetes-with-singularity.html">Setting up a Kubernetes Cluster based on Singularity</a>.
 		</p>
 	</div>
 </div>